Enwave: History

 The company was originally established as the Toronto Hospitals Steam Corporation in 1969 to provide heating services for the Toronto General Hospital, the Hospital for Sick Children, New Mount Sinai Hospital and Women's College Hospital, and later provided these services to other medical institutions, the University of Toronto and the provincial government.
 It was renamed as the Toronto District Heating Corporation in 1980, at which time it acquired the steam utility that was also being operated by Toronto Hydro.

-The corporation was privatized in 1998, with shares going to the Province, the City of Toronto government, the University of Toronto and the four founding hospitals.
+The corporation was privatized in 1998, with shares going to the province, the municipal government of Toronto, the University of Toronto and the four founding hospitals.
 The corporation was renamed as Enwave in 1999.
-Over time, only two shareholders remained: the City with 43%, and the Ontario Municipal Employees Retirement System with 57%.
+Over time, only two shareholders remained: the city with 43%, and the Ontario Municipal Employees Retirement System with 57%.

 On October 2, 2012, Toronto City Council voted to sell its 43% stake in Enwave.
 This followed an announcement that Brookfield Asset Management would acquire the entire company through a partnership.

+In April 2021, Australian investment firm QIC partnered with Ullico to acquire a "100% interest in the U.S. business of Enwave Energy", rebranding Enwave's former U.S. operations to CenTrio.

 Notable projects

 Deep Lake Water Cooling System

-Enwave’s Deep Lake Water Cooling (DLWC) is a system that harnesses the cold temperature at the bottom of Lake Ontario to cool hospitals, data centers, educational campuses, government buildings, commercial and residential buildings.
+Enwave's Deep Lake Water Cooling (DLWC) is a system that harnesses the cold temperature at the bottom of Lake Ontario to cool hospitals, data centers, educational campuses, government buildings, commercial and residential buildings.
 Some customers include Toronto-Dominion Centre, Royal Bank Plaza, RBC Centre, Metro Toronto Convention Centre and Scotiabank Arena.